Category Archives: 1966 Films

 Set in hip London in the 1960s, it certainly interestingly portrays the fashion world.
 The story is about a fashion photographer named Thomas, who is in high demand.
 He revels in bedding women so they may have their photos taken by this rock star photographer and is chased around London by gorgeous women.

-He aborts a photoshoot one day because he is bored.
-He is not the nicest guy in the world and is rather an unlikable character.
+One day, he aborts a photo shoot because he is bored.
+He is not the nicest guy in the world but an unlikable character.

 But perhaps that is secondary or even intentional.
-While walking in Maryon Park one day, he comes upon a couple in the distance.
-They appear to be amid a secret rendezvous, nervously kissing, so he begins photographing them.
+One day, while walking in Maryon Park, he encounters a couple in the distance.
+They appear to be having a secret rendezvous and nervously kissing, so he begins photographing them.

 The woman, Jane, (played by a very young Vanessa Redgrave) realizes they have been snapped and is furious- demanding the film.